apache/pulsar-site/docs/sql-deployment-configurations.md

 ./bin/pulsar sql --server <coordinate_url>
 ```

-Step 6: Check the status of your nodes:
+Step 6: Check the status of your nodes.

 ```bash
 trino> SELECT * FROM system.runtime.nodes;